 At all rental agencies, the style and price range are more varied than in America.
 Individual agencies rent autos ranging from the cheap and under-powered midget cars to the most expensive Mercedes Benz sedans.
 Some agencies specialize in Porsches and other high performance sports cars.

 Major rent-a-car companies have contact information at the Copenhagen, Denmark train station.
 There is also a map directing you to the nearest gasoline pump of Statoil, the national oil company.
 When you return there is a handy key drop box right there on the wall.
 Out the other end of the building you can walk across the street to Tivoli Garden, one of the first and still one of the best amusement parks in Europe.
-Th Danes know how to have fun.
+The Danes know how to have fun.
+They also drink a lot despite the high cost of alcoholic beverages.
+Do not drink and drive.

 Standard transmission is standard.
 You pay more for an automatic.
 Getting an automatic is not automatic.
 Sometimes there are none available.
 Air conditioning is getting to be standard, something unheard of just a few years ago.
 Maybe you'll want to get a car cover if you are traveling around the Mediterranean in the summer.
 A car cover keeps the car much cooler when parked in the sun.